 What do we mean by data citation?

 Data citation refers to the practice of providing a reference to data in the same way as researchers routinely provide a bibliographic reference to other scholarly resources.
 While data has often been shared in the past, it is seldom cited in the same way as journal articles or other publications.
 This culture is, however, changing.
 Data citation underpins the recognition of data as a primary research output rather than as a by-product of research.
-When datasets are cited, they achieve a validity and significance within the cycle of activities associated with scholarly communications and recognition of scholarly effort in disciplines and organisations that want to acknowledge and reward data outputs.
+When datasets are cited, they achieve a validity and significance within the scholarly communications cycle.
+Citation of data enables recognition of scholarly effort in disciplines and organisations that want to acknowledge and reward data outputs.

 How do you cite data?